bonfus/muesr/docs/Tutorial.rst

 When the lattice structure is defined it is possible to specify the muon position and the magnetic orders.

-To specify the muon position, simply do:
+To specify the muon position, just do:

 .. code-block:: python